 Click on the picture to see some of our learning so far.

 Global issues and themes:

-We are involved in several exciting activities this year, with learning centred on several Global themes.
+We have been involved in some exciting activities this year, with learning centred on Global themes.

 Identity and Belonging: